 Erie boasts a low cost of living, highlighted by a median home price of $135,000 and a median rent of $950.
 The local sales tax is 6%, which is competitive compared to other regions.
 This affordability extends to everyday expenses, making Erie a budget-friendly choice for many families.

-Erie offers diverse neighborhoods, each with unique characteristics.
+Erie offers different neighborhoods, each with clear local differences.
 Presque Isle State Park is ideal for nature lovers, offering outdoor activities and scenic views.
 Downtown Erie provides a vibrant urban experience with cultural attractions and dining options.

 Does Erie offer suitable job and lifestyle opportunities?